Where to Stay in Tokyo – Best Places, Hotels & Areas

 7. Odaiba / Tokyo Bay

-Which area you pick to stay in will to a large extent depend on these parameters and your preferences.
-Do you want to stay at one of the most lively and bustling places in Tokyo or do you prefer a tranquil area with a local ambience?
-Do you want one of the Western hotels in Tokyo or a Japanese-style hotel?
-Best places and areas to stay in will depend on which kind of accommodation / hotels you are looking for, what your budget is, if it is your first time in Tokyo, and if you want to stay in one of the central Tokyo hotels close to the most opportune train lines to visit places dispersed over the city.
+Do you want to stay at one of the most lively places in Tokyo, or do you prefer a tranquil area with a local atmosphere?
+Do you prefer one of the many western-style hotels in Tokyo or a traditional Japanese-style hotel?
+The best areas and places to stay will depend on the type of accommodation / hotels you are looking for, your budget if it is your first time in Tokyo, and if you prefer a central hotel close to train stations to visit places around Tokyo.

-Shibuya is an immense shopping and entertainment district in Western Tokyo, famed for the world’s busiest pedestrian crossing Shibuya Crossing and the iconic Hachiko dog statue just outside Shibuya Station.
+Shibuya is an immense shopping and entertainment district in western Tokyo, famed for the world’s busiest pedestrian crossing Shibuya Crossing and the iconic Hachiko dog statue just outside Shibuya Station.

-Stay in a ryokan in Tokyo
+Find a ryokan in Tokyo

 2-day itinerary in Tokyo